timlabs/uscode/United States Code/TITLE 34-CRIME CONTROL AND LAW ENFORCEMENT/Subtitle II-Protection of Children and Other Persons/CHAPTER 201-VICTIM RIGHTS, COMPENSATION, AND ASSISTANCE/SUBCHAPTER III-ADDITIONAL VICTIM COMPENSATION AND SERVICES.md

 * #### (4) Additional payments
   * #### (A) In general
-    * Except as provided in subparagraph (B), on January 1 of the second calendar year that begins after the date of the initial payments described in paragraph (1) if funds are available in the Fund, the Special Master shall authorize additional payments on a pro rata basis to those claimants with eligible claims under subsection (c)(2) and shall authorize additional payments for eligible claims annually thereafter if funds are available in the Fund.
+    * Except as provided in subparagraphs (B) and (C), on January 1 of the second calendar year that begins after the date of the initial payments described in paragraph (1) if funds are available in the Fund, the Special Master shall authorize additional payments on a pro rata basis to those claimants with eligible claims under subsection (c)(2) and shall authorize additional payments for eligible claims annually thereafter if funds are available in the Fund.

   * #### (B) Third round payments
     * The Special Master shall authorize third-round payments to satisfy eligible claims under this section not earlier than 90 days, and not later than 180 days, after November 21, 2019.
 The Special Master shall accept applications from eligible applicants (consistent with the deadlines for application submission prescribed in subsection (c)(3)) until the date that is 90 days after November 21, 2019.

+  * #### (C) Lump sum catch-up payments for 9/11 victims, 9/11 spouses, and 9/11 dependents
+    * #### (i) In general
+      * Not later than 90 days after December 27, 2020, and in accordance with clauses (i) and (ii) of subsection (d)(3)(A), the Comptroller General of the United States shall conduct an audit and publish in the Federal Register a notice of proposed lump sum catch-up payments to 9/11 victims, 9/11 spouses, and 9/11 dependents who have submitted applications in accordance with subparagraph (B) in amounts that, after receiving the lump sum catch-up payments, would result in the percentage of the claims of 9/11 victims, 9/11 spouses, and 9/11 dependents received from the Fund being equal to the percentage of the claims of 9/11 family members received from the Fund, as of December 27, 2020.

+    * #### (ii) Public comment
+      * The Comptroller General shall provide an opportunity for public comment for a 30-day period beginning on the date on which the notice is published under clause (i).

+    * #### (iii) Report
+      * Not later than 30 days after the expiration comment period in clause (ii), the Comptroller General of the United States shall submit to the Committee on the Judiciary and the Committee on Appropriations of the Senate, the Committee on the Judiciary and the Committee on Appropriations of the House of Representatives, and the Special Master a report that includes the determination of the Comptroller General on—

+        * (I) the amount of the lump sum catch-up payment for each 9/11 victim;

+        * (II) the amount of the lump sum catch-up payment for each 9/11 spouse;

+        * (III) the amount of the lump sum catch-up payment for each 9/11 dependent; and

+        * (IV) the total amount of lump sum catch-up payments described in subclauses (I) through (III).

 * #### (5) Subrogation and retention of rights
   * #### (A) United States subrogated to creditor rights to the extent of payment